-5. If I've done nothing yet, should I sell now?
+5. If I've done nothing yet, what should I do?

 That can't be answered in a newsletter.
 We have to have more information about you, your spouse, your family, your goals and your financial picture.
 What you can do is come to a seminar or call the office.
 I will say this, we don't think this market has bottomed.
 We also believe it's never too late to optimize your portfolio's allocation.